BayAreaMetro/dv-project-templates/README.md

-## Goal
+## Purpose

-The goal of this repository is to collect great examples of project documentation.
+A list of useful project templates.

 ## Generic Project Documentation